Anti-Derivative: Everything You Need to Know

 The Basics of Derivatives and Integration

-Before delving into the anti-derivative, let’s briefly revisit the concept of derivatives.
+Before working through the anti-derivative, let’s briefly revisit the concept of derivatives.
 Derivatives allow us to find the rate of change or slope of a function at a particular point.
 Think of it as measuring how something changes as you zoom in closer and closer.

 The Need for the Anti-Derivative